-If the judge decides that you need a lawyer to get a fair trial, the judge can order a delay of your case, which is called a "stay."
-If the judge orders a stay, Alberta Justice may have Legal Aid Alberta appoint a lawyer for you.
+If the justice decides that you need a lawyer to get a fair trial, the justice can order a delay of your case, which is called a "stay."
+If the justice orders a stay, Alberta Justice may have Legal Aid Alberta appoint a lawyer for you.

-What do I have to prove to the judge?
+What do I have to prove to the justice?

-You have to convince the judge of 4 things.
+You have to convince the justice of 4 things.

-1. You have been denied legal aid
+1. You have been denied legal aid.

-You need to show the judge proof that you have been denied legal aid and that your appeal has been denied.
+You need to show the justice proof that you have been denied legal aid and whether any appeal of that decision has been denied by Legal Aid Alberta.

-The judge will want to know why Legal Aid Alberta denied your application, and that you have appealed that decision to the Legal Aid Appeals Committee and that your appeal has been denied.
-To do this you need to provide the letter you received from Legal Aid to prove this.

-If you do not have the documents from Legal Aid, contact Legal Aid Alberta at 1.866.845.3425 and ask for them.
+The justice will want to know why Legal Aid Alberta denied your application and whether any appeal has been denied.
+You will need to provide the letter you received from Legal Aid Alberta to prove this.
+If you do not have the documents from Legal Aid Alberta, contact Legal Aid Alberta at 1.866.845.3425 and ask for them.

-2. You can't afford a lawyer
+2. You can't afford a lawyer.

-You have to show the judge that you can't afford a lawyer.
-Give the judge a clear picture of your finances.
-Be prepared to tell the judge about such things as:
+You must show the justice that you can't afford a lawyer.
+Give the justice a clear picture of your finances.
+Be prepared to tell the justice about such things as: